 BJP’s Kuki-Zo MLA, attacked by mob in 2023 ethnic violence, dies at hospital

+Vungzagin Valte, a BJP MLA from Thanlon assembly seat in Pherzawl district, was brutally assaulted by a mob in Imphal on May 4, 2023

-Vungzagin Valte, a prominent Kuki-Zo legislator and former Manipur minister, passed away at a private hospital in Gurugram on Friday following a nearly three-year battle with injuries sustained during the 2023 ethnic violence.
-He was 63.
+Vungzagin Valte, a prominent Kuki-Zo legislator and former Manipur minister, passed away at a private hospital in Gurugram on Friday following a nearly three-year battle with injuries sustained during the 2023 ethnic violence, deputy chief minister Nemcha Kipgen said.

+“It is with deep sorrow that we mourn the demise of Pu Vungzagin Valte, Hon’ble MLA, 56- Thanlon AC.
+He was a dedicated leader who worked tirelessly for the welfare and progress of his people,” Kipgen said on X.

 Valte, a BJP MLA from Thanlon assembly seat in Pherzawl district, was brutally assaulted by a mob in Imphal on May 4, 2023, when he was returning from a meeting with then-chief minister N. Biren Singh, just as the state spiralled into ethnic conflict.